Australia | Twelve Apostles | Hike | Adult Only

 Stroll one of the Great Walks of Australia and bear witness to the massive ‘Apostles’

 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

 On the Twelve Apostles Lodge Walk, your only job is to put one foot in front of the other.
 We’ll show you the way, carry all the extras on our back and point out natural features along the way.
-We’ll supply sumptuous lunches to sustain you, daypacks and walking sticks, cool lemonade at the end of each walk and even apply a band-aid if required.
+We’ll supply savory lunches to sustain you, daypacks and walking sticks, cool lemonade at the end of each walk, and even apply a band-aid if required.
 All you need to worry about is soaking up the walk experience, which culminates in hikes to (and a helicopter ride above) the stunning geological formations known as the Twelve Apostles.

-The 12 Apostles Lodge Walk is a 4-day exclusive guided walk that heads west from Castle Cove to the stunning geological formations knowns as the Twelve Apostles.
+The 12 Apostles Lodge Walk is a 4-day exclusive guided walk that heads west from Castle Cove to the stunning geological formations known as the Twelve Apostles.
 You’ll cover 40-56 kilometers (dependent on extra endurance options) on this multi-day trek, concluding with a helicopter flight over the Apostles!
 Each evening, you’ll retreat to the haven that is The 12 Apostles Lodge where your guides will prepare a delicious dinner for you.
 Curl up with a book, meet new friends with feet cozy in uniform foot spas and gather round the guide’s map to learn of tomorrow’s quest, taking you closer to the 12 Apostles.

 - Walk at your own pace across sands frequented by hooded plovers

 - Hear tales dating back 104 million years at Dinosaur Cove

 - Learn about various shipwrecks including a ship from China whose cargo of tea-colored the ocean

 - Keep an eye out for native rosemary, cushion plants, and wildflowers in season